Julia Görges: 2018: Top 10 debut, Wimbledon semifinal, two more career titles

 Entering 2018 with the confidence and form of the last year, Görges won the Auckland Open.
 This gave her back to back titles after a previous drought of six years, and extended her winning run to 14 matches, only two of which went to the third set.

 At the Australian Open, she lost in the second round to Alizé Cornet.
 Görges then played in St. Petersburg, where she lost in the semifinals to Petra Kvitová.
 Despite the loss, Görges made her top 10 debut following the tournament, as Kristina Mladenovic failed to defend the title.

 In Doha, she reached the quarterfinals but retired in the match against Kvitová during the second set because of a hip injury.
 In April, she reached final of Premier tournament in Charleston, defeating Naomi Osaka, Daria Kasatkina and Anastasija Sevastova.
 In the final, she lost to Kiki Bertens.

 Görges played for Germany in Fed Cup semifinals against Czech Republic.
 She lost her first rubber against Petra Kvitová.
 Görges then defeated Karolína Plíšková, but this was the only point won by German team and Czech Republic advanced to the final.

 At the French Open, she played as the 11th seed.
-She defeated Dominika Cibulková and Alison Van Uytvanck before losing to Serena Williams in the third round.
+She defeated Dominika Cibulková and Alison Van Uytvanck, before losing to Serena Williams in the third round.

-She started the grass-court season in Birmingham, where she lost in the quarterfinals to the defending champion Petra Kvitová.
+She started the grass-court season in Birmingham, where she lost in the quarterfinals to defending champion Kvitová.
 In Eastbourne, Görges received bye in the first round and in the second round she lost to Aryna Sabalenka.
-At Wimbledon, Görges reached her first Grand Slam semifinal, defeating Monica Puig, Vera Lapko, Barbora Strýcová, Donna Vekić and Kiki Bertens en route.
-She lost in the semifinal to Serena Williams.
+At Wimbledon, Görges reached her first major semifinal, defeating Monica Puig, Vera Lapko, Barbora Strýcová, Donna Vekić and Kiki Bertens en route.
+She lost her semifinal match to Serena Williams.

 In New Haven, she reached the semifinals.
 In October, she won her sixth career singles title at the Luxembourg Open, defeating Belinda Bencic in the final.